RokasEl/mace-mp-umap/README.md

 mace_mp_umap_analysis --help
 ```

-Will show the relument options.
+Will show the relevent options.

 First file is always your test system, the second file is the relaxed MP data.
 I'll attach a link to that separately.